Newest Residents at the Garlic Farm: The Three Little Pigs

 Although we still have snow on the mountains and northern facing slopes, the garlic has sprouted and is looking really healthy.

-Posted in In the Garlic | Tagged | Leave a comment
+Posted in In the Garlic | Tagged | Comments Off on Spring is here (?) the garlic has sprouted

 Twilight Farm covered in snow